History of English cricket (1919–1945): Leicestershire

 Leicestershire struggled financially through the inter-war years and their team, never in contention, was invariably in the lower half of the table.
 They took the wooden spoon in 1933 and 1939.
-One consequence of their perennially straitened circumstances – both in terms of money and the ability to attract new players – was that they became in 1935 the first county club in the 20th century to appoint a professional as their captain: Ewart Astill led them to sixth place in the County Championship with 11 victories and Wisden hailed it as "the most successful season in the history of the club".
-But the team reverted to type over the following seasons under the captaincy of the New Zealand "amateur" Stewie Dempster who was contracted to Sir Julien Cahn.
+One consequence of their perennially straitened circumstances—both in terms of money and the ability to attract new players—was that they became the first county club in the 20th century to appoint a professional as their captain.
+This was in 1935, and Ewart Astill led them to sixth place in the County Championship with 11 victories.
+Wisden hailed it as "the most successful season in the history of the club".
+But the team reverted to type over the following seasons under the captaincy of the New Zealand "amateur" Stewie Dempster, who was contracted to Sir Julien Cahn.

-Among their better players were the wicket-keepers Tom Sidwell and Percy Corrall; batsmen Norman Armstrong, Les Berry and Eddie Dawson; and bowlers Ewart Astill, George Geary and Haydon Smith.
+Among their better players were the wicket-keepers Tom Sidwell and Percy Corrall; batsmen Norman Armstrong, Les Berry, and Eddie Dawson; and bowlers Ewart Astill, George Geary, and Haydon Smith.